 Catherine and David, she a doctor, he a professor, are at first glance the perfect couple.
-Happily married with a talented teenage son, they appear to have an idyllic life.
+Happily married with a talented teenage son, they appear to have the perfect life.
 But when David misses a flight and his surprise birthday party, Catherine's long simmering suspicions rise to the surface.
 Suspecting infidelity, she decides to hire an escort to seduce her husband and test his loyalty.
 Catherine finds herself 'directing' Chloe's encounters with David, and Chloe's end of the bargain is to report back, the descriptions becoming increasingly graphic as the meetings multiply.
-Written by

 If anyone was suited for remaking the French film Nathalie, it was Atom Egoyan, whose deeply twisted and occasionally perverse studies of sexuality, expressed through an apparently cold directorial eye, go hand in hand with a script that emphasized words over images (though there is a bit more flesh in the English-language transition).
 Hence the rather brilliant Chloe, whose prime accomplishment lies in its being less showy and pretentious than the director's previous foray into erotic secrets, the ambitious Where the Truth Lies.